mindspore-ai/docs/docs/api_cpp/source_en/session.md

 - Parameters

-    - `filename`: Filename to save flatbuffer to.
+    - `filename`: Name of the file to save flatbuffer.

 - Returns

-    0 on success or -1 in case of error.
+    0 represents success or -1 in case of error.

 #### Train